 Have you ever suspected an employee was under the influence of drugs or alcohol?
 Did you turn your head, questioning your judgment?
 Or perhaps you were hesitant to handle the matter on your own?

-According to the American Council for Drug Education, drug and alcohol abusers are 10 times more likely to miss work, 3.6 times more likely to be involved in on-the-job accidents, 5 times more likely to file a worker’s compensation claim, 33% less productive, and responsible for health care costs that are three times as high.
-These staggering statistics force organizations everywhere to consider the drug and alcohol policies in place and the use of reasonable suspicion drug testing.
+According to the American Council for Drug Education, drug and alcohol abusers are a huge liability.
+They are ten times more likely to miss work, 3.6 times more likely to be involved in on-the-job accidents, five times more likely to file a worker’s compensation claim, 33% less productive, and responsible for health care costs that are three times as high.
+Because of these staggering statistics force organizations to consider their policies and the use of reasonable suspicion drug testing.

 Include a checklist of signs of drug and alcohol use in your policy.